hutscape/hutscape.github.io/_components/max-deep-sleep.md

 How long can ESP8266 sleep?
 This firmware code will test it out.

-Connect the USB power to a WeMos module, open the serial monitor and wait for the console to show wakeup.
+If only ESP8266 is used, short pin `D0` to pin `RST` to enable wakeup.
+Then connect the USB power to a WeMos module, open the serial monitor and wait for the console to show wakeup.